-Malaysia’s MM2H changes draw cautious welcome, questions among ex-pats
+Malaysia lures ex-pats with MM2H visa shakeup as hopefuls calls for clarity

 “The ringgit, despite negative comments I have read, has been relatively stable against the Euro, losing 8 percent over 20 years, a loss that was more than offset by higher interest on fixed deposits.”

-Some existing visa-holders remain on the fence about what they will do next given amid uncertainty about how the changes will affect their situation.
+Some existing visa-holders remain on the fence about what they will do next given uncertainty about how the changes will affect their situation.

 “I have an old MM2H from 2019 and simply pray they do not jack us around and that we stay grandfathered with original terms,” a British MM2H holder told Al Jazeera, requesting anonymity.